adrian-domanski/new-york-times-nodejs/README.md

 # next-js-articles
-NYT Articles page with auth using Next.js
+New York Times Articles (API) page with auth using Next.js

 ## Live demo